Colbyparise/startup/README.md

 ## 🚀 WebSocket deliverable

-For this deliverable I added websockets that listen and
+For this deliverable I added websockets.

 - [X] **Backend listens for WebSocket connection** - This connection can be found in my service/index.js file.
 I used Socket.io to allow my backend to listen for websocket connections.
 - [X] **Frontend makes WebSocket connection** - This can be found in my api.js file.
 I imported socket on Schedule.jsx and my api.js connects the browser to the backend.
 This allows for frontend websocket connection.
-- [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
+- [X] **Data sent over WebSocket connection** - On the backend, after i save a booking i use io.emit("bookingUpdated", bookedDates) so that data is being sent over websocket.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
+- [X] **WebSocket data displayed** - My websocket data is displayed in the calendar.
+The calendar renders automatically with red booked dates.
 - [X] **Application is fully functional** - My website is up and running, and does not have any issues when I use it.